2. MPSD HPC system#

 Hello, World!
 I am process 4 of 5 on mpsd-hpc-ibm-023.

-Here is how you could replicate the same default hello world example in a python script:
+Here is how we could replicate the same default hello world example in a Python script:

 from mpi4py import MPI